OutlierVentures/H2O-Site/developer-tools/index.md

 ---
 layout: page
-title: Help us build
+title: Developer tools
 navigation: true
-logo: 'assets/images/ghost.png'
+logo: 'assets/images/logo-dark.png'
-current: help-us-build
+current: developer-tools
 ---
 The [Convergence Ecosystem](https://outlierventures.io/investment-strategy/) sees data captured by the Internet of Things, managed by blockchains, automated by artificial intelligence, and all incentivised using crypto-tokens.
 The Convergence Ecosystem is open-source, distributed, decentralised, automated and tokenised and we believe it is nothing less than an economic paradigm shift.